-The \textbf{formal basis} is the set of $(\mbox {initial state}, \mbox{final state})$ pairs of the pathways in the elementary basis.
+The \textbf{formal basis} is the set of $(\mbox {initial state}, \mbox{final state})$ pairs of the pathways in the elementary basis. \end{definition}

 Note that the elementary basis and/or the formal basis can be either finite or infinite.
-The elementary basis may contain trivial pathways, and the formal basis may contain trivial reactions. \end{definition}
+The elementary basis may contain trivial pathways, and the formal basis may contain trivial reactions.

-\begin{definition} A CRN is \textbf{regular} if every prime formal pathway implements some formal reaction.
-Equivalently, a CRN is regular if every prime formal pathway is regular. \end{definition}
+\begin{definition} A CRN is \textbf{regular} if every prime pathway implements some formal reaction (in particular, it must have a well-defined turning point reaction as defined in Definition \ref{def:regularity}).
+Equivalently, a CRN is regular if every prime pathway is regular. \end{definition}

 \begin{definition} Two tidy and regular CRNs are said to be \textbf{pathway decomposition equivalent} if their formal bases are identical, up to addition or removal of trivial reactions. \end{definition}